Skip to content

 Skills

-• Nutrition: Offered dietary assessments and advice as part of complete fitness and health package.
+• Nutrition: Offered dietary assessments and advice as part of a complete fitness and health package.

 • Time management: Effectively managed a busy diary of classes, maintaining a 100% record for punctuality.